2 Sample size for a fixed design

 #'

-#' \code{nSurv()} is used to calculate the sample size for a clinical trial
+#' \code{nSurv()} is used to calculate the sample size for a two-arm clinical trial

-#' with a time-to-event endpoint and an assumption of proportional hazards.
+#' with a time-to-event endpoint under the assumption of proportional hazards.

 #' enrollment rates and either fixed enrollment duration or fixed minimum